NLeSC/noodles/doc/source/poetry_tutorial.rst

                 return "<" + phrase + ">"

         def sentence(self, phrase):
-            words = re.sub("[^\w]", " ", phrase).split()
+            """Split a sentence into a list of words and a format string, replacing each occurance of a word with '{}'.
+Map the words through the translation engine and join them using the format string.""" words = re.sub("[^\w]", " ", phrase).split()
             space = re.sub("[\w]+", "{}", phrase)
             return space.format(*map(self.word, words))

 We start with a list of strings that desparately need translation.
+And add a little routine to print it in a gracious manner.

 .. code:: python